Interested in learning more about the Catholic faith? Call Fr. Skillman at 636-332-9225 ext 223 or email [email protected].

 Do you sometimes feel you would like to learn more about the Catholic Faith or do you have a family member or friend that is interested in the Catholic Faith?
 The Rite of Christian Initiation of Adults (RCIA) is the process in which interested adults are gradually introduced to the Roman Catholic faith and way of life.
 Participation in the RCIA program does not require you to become Catholic.

 The Rite of Christian Initiation for Adults (RCIA) is a program for adults who are interested in joining the Catholic Church or would like to learn more about the Catholic faith.
 It also includes adults who were baptized Catholic as infants but never received the other sacraments or religious instruction.

 Our program is led by a team that includes our priests, deacons, and parishioners.
-It meets on Sunday mornings from 9-11am.
-It starts around late-August or early September.
-The highlight of the program is at the Easter Vigil when the participants are received into the Catholic Church and receive the Sacraments of Initiation.
-The whole program concludes on Pentecost Sunday.
+We meet on Monday evenings at 7 PM.
+The program starts in August/September and the highlight of the program is the Easter Vigil when the participants are received into the Catholic Church and receive the Sacraments of Initiation.
+The whole program concludes on Pentecost Sunday (7th Sunday after Easter).

-Volunteers are needed to serve as sponsors, help with hospitality, and provide administrative support.
-Good communication skills and desire to share your faith are important.
+At this time, we are blessed to have a full ministry team.
+However, if you would like to be added to our volunteer list for future involvement, please contact the parish office.
+Volunteers serve as sponsors, help with hospitality, and provide administrative support.
+Good communication skills and a desire to share your faith are important.
 Training is provided.
-Sponsors must be a practicing confirmed Catholics who receive the Eucharist regularly.
+Sponsors must be practicing confirmed Catholics who receive the Eucharist regularly.
 If you would like to help, contact the parish office at 636-332-9225.

 RCIA’s Four Stages